plone/training/docs/voltoaddons/06-cell-renderer.md

 ---
 html_meta:
-  "description": ""
-  "property=og:description": ""
-  "property=og:title": ""
-  "keywords": ""
+  "description": "Volto add-ons development training module 6, cell renderer" "property=og:description": "Volto add-ons development training module 6" "property=og:title": "Volto add-ons development cell renderer" "keywords": "Volto"
 ---

 # Make the block extendible

-Wouldn't it be nice if we could have a way to customize, per column, how the values are rendered and go even further then the `textTemplate` field would allow?
+Wouldn't it be nice if we could have a way to customize, per column, how the values are rendered and go even further than the `textTemplate` field would allow?

 Let's create the following extension mechanism: for any column, we'll be able to choose between available "cell renderers".

-These would be components that get passed the value and can render themselves as they want.
+These would be components that get the value passed and can render themselves as they want.
 For example, we could implement a "progress bar" that could be used to render the numbers in a column as a solid bar of color.
 We'll also migrate the text template field to the new system.

-What's more, we'll use the global Volto config registry to register our custom components, so it will be completely open to extension from projects or other addons.
+What's more, we'll use the global Volto config registry to register our custom components, so it will be completely open to extension from projects or other add-ons.

-We could use the global `config.settings` from `src/index.js` object to register the new cell renderers, but this functionality is directly related to our custom data block, so let's just use the block's config object.
+We could use the global `config.settings` from the `src/index.js` object to register the new cell renderers, but this functionality is directly related to our custom data block, so let's just use the block's config object.